Welcome to today's edition of the Rush 24-7 podcast.

 Human failings do not change the essence of the definitions of right, wrong, good, evil, moral, immoral, and what have you.

-Looks like the only Democrat issue left is uh Mark Foley, the uh Dow Jones Industrial Average has surpassed its all-time trading high of 11,750.28, and the oil price has tumbled below $59 on ample supply.
+The Dow Jones Industrial Average has surpassed its all-time trading high of $11,750.28, and the oil price has tumbled below $59 on ample supply.

-Bill Gray at uh Colorado State, Colorado, wherever he is, says that uh we'll have no more major hurricanes, a couple more storms out there, one more named hurricane, name storm out there, but uh that's uh that's pretty much it.
+Bill Gray at Colorado State, Colorado, wherever he is, says that we'll have no more major hurricanes, couple more storms out there, one more named hurricane named storm out there.

-There's there's uh the greatest supply of it.
+There's the greatest supply of it.

-I'm Snerdley.
+Snerdley.

-I had a great little line about what's driving the oil price under $59, and I can't tell you I it's a very funny line, but and I asked the staff what they thought of it.
+I had a great little line about what's driving the oil price under $59, and I can't tell you.

-I'm not gonna say it.
+I'm not going to say it.

-And I said, be glad that's the only stain on that terminal given what's happening out there today.
+And I said, be glad that's the only stain on that terminal, given what's happening out there today.

-Uh he said you just made me spit the rest of the coffee on the terminal.
+He said, you just made me spit the rest of the coffee on the terminal.

 I mean, what the Republicans ought to do, and I just say this one more time, rather than act all defensive about this Foley thing, we have corrected a mistake.